v4l3rio/agentcrafter-asmd-project/docs/index.md

 **⚠️ LLM Integration Has Limitations**
 - Technical integration succeeds but practical benefits are limited
-- LLMs struggle with optimal policy understanding and spatial reasoning
+- LLMs struggle to understand information in a spatial environment with multiple entities interacting within it
 - Traditional algorithmic approaches often provide better reliability

 ## Getting Started